 “Although heart disease and stroke are the leading causes of death in women, many women are not aware of their risk factors for and warning signs of cardiovascular disease.
 By supporting Dr. Humphries’ work, we hope to address this serious gap in knowledge in both the public and the health care community.”

-“This Professorship further advances the world-leading research and innovative patient care that takes place at St. Paul’s Hospital through its roles as the provincial heart centre and an academic health science centre.
-On behalf of St. Paul’s Hospital Foundation, I would like to thank Cardiac Services BC, Heart and Stroke Foundation of Canada and all of the other donors who made the Professorship possible.”
+“This Professorship further advances the world-leading research and innovative patient care that takes place at St. Paul’s through its roles as the provincial heart centre and an academic health science centre.
+On behalf of St. Paul’s Foundation, I would like to thank Cardiac Services BC, Heart and Stroke Foundation of Canada and all of the other donors who made the Professorship possible.”

 About Dr. Karin Humphries

-Dr. Karin Humphries holds the UBC Heart and Stroke Foundation Professorship in Women’s Cardiovascular Health at St. Paul’s Hospital.
+Dr. Karin Humphries holds the UBC Heart and Stroke Foundation Professorship in Women’s Cardiovascular Health at St. Paul’s.
 She is a leading research scientist at the Centre for Health Evaluation and Outcome Sciences (CHÉOS) at St. Paul’s and Associate Professor in the Division of Cardiology in the Department of Medicine at the University of British Columbia.
 She is a Michael Smith Foundation Senior Scholar, and an Associate Member of the UBC Department of Surgery and the UBC School of Population and Public Health.